You want smart political talk without the meltdowns?

 We've heard talk about the Medicaid expansion staying in.

-So in in that context, we said it's critical that a plan be put forward that we believe is consistent with what we told the voters we were going to do.
+So in that context, we said it's critical that a plan be put forward that we believe is consistent with what we told the voters we were going to do.

 We did that a week and a half ago.

-The House Freedom Caucus put forward a plan that is exactly consistent with what the November was about.
+The House Freedom Caucus put forward a plan that is exactly consistent with what the November decision was about.

 Stay right there.

-Anyway, more with uh Congressman Jim Jordan, he's with the Freedom Caucus.
+Anyway, more with Congressman Jim Jordan.

-You're with Sean Hannity on the air now.
+You're with Sean Hennedy on the air now.

 I'm a little worried about budget issues.

-And on top of that, you know, I I appreciate that the president put a hiring freeze in place and he's gonna cut a lot of money, I mean real cuts, eliminate baseline budgeting, have zero baselines.
+And on top of that, I appreciate that the President put a hiring freeze in place and he's going to cut a lot of money.

-Yeah, well well, first of all, if we do the right thing on repeal and replace, we will bring back a marketplace and we'll lower health care costs.
+Yeah, well, first of all, if we do the right thing on repeal and replace, we will bring back a marketplace and we'll lower health care costs.

-You don't need a bunch of government uh I mean uh there's this attitude you need to sign people up for some government sponsored program.
+There's this attitude, you need to sign people up for some government-sponsored program.

 What we would prefer is you actually bring back a marketplace, lower the cost of insurance, bring back affordable health insurance.

-So that's that's number one.
+So that's number one.

 That's a dangerous place to be.